You're all set!

 • Ventilation and Barrier Protection: Use termite-resistant steel mesh to cover vents and other openings on your home’s exterior.
 This will maintain necessary ventilation while blocking termite access.

-By implementing these preventative measures and maintaining your home’s exterior, you can effectively keep termites at bay.
+Implementing these preventative measures and maintaining your home's exterior can effectively keep termites at bay.
 Regular professional inspections are also key to early detection and prevention of termite infestations.

 DIY Termite Control vs. Professional Control

-At-home care like boric acid for termites is an alternative if you’d like to conserve money and you’ve identified your issue quickly.
-However, keep in mind that termite damage can soon result in severe or irreparable structural damage to your home.
-At the first stages of termite infestation, DIY techniques like using the best termite killer spray or borax powder for termites can be effective, but more extensive infestations may call for professional bait systems and fumigation.
+At-home care like boric acid for termites is an alternative if you'd like to conserve money and you've identified your issue quickly.
+However, remember that termite damage can soon result in severe or irreparable structural damage to your home.
+DIY techniques like using the best termite killer spray or borax powder for termites can be effective at the first stages of termite infestation.
+However, more extensive infestations may call for professional bait systems and fumigation.

-Before your home is significantly destroyed, it may be recommended consulting a professional exterminator if you have a huge colony already established or if you are unsure of your ability to handle the bug infestation yourself.
+If you have a huge colony already established or are unsure of your ability to handle the bug infestation yourself, it may be recommended that you consult a professional exterminator before your home is significantly destroyed.
 In the long term, both time and money will be saved.

 How to get rid of termites is an imposing question for homeowners.
-Termite infestations are a hassle, and if not contained, create permanent damage.
+Termite infestations are a hassle and, if not contained, create permanent damage.
 The article above, in detail, gives termite control methods that are mainly home remedies.
 If you still have any queries, head to the NoBroker Forum for your answers.
-Looking for assistance?
-Drop a comment below, and our team at NoBroker will shortly reach you.
+Are you looking for assistance?
+Please drop a comment below, and our NoBroker team will reach you shortly.

 Q1.
 What are termite baits?

-Ans.
-Termite baits, placed around your home’s foundation, attract termites with a slow-acting poison.
+Ans: Termite baits around your home's foundation attract termites with a slow-acting poison.
 This toxin disrupts their growth, leading to death during moulting.
 As it works gradually, infected termites carry the poison back to their colony, spreading it among others, enhancing its effectiveness.

 Q2.
 How to kill termites in wood?

-Ans.
-Termite infestation in wood, if not dealt with quickly, causes a lot of damage to the furniture.
-The basic home remedies for this are – sunlight exposure, orange oil spray or an exterminator.
+Ans: If not dealt with quickly, termite infestation in wood can cause extensive furniture damage.
+The basic home remedies for this are sunlight exposure, orange oil spray, or an exterminator.

 Q3.
 How to get rid of dry wood termites?

-Ans.
-Dry wood termites can be controlled by drilling and filling holes in painted or varnished wood.
-To start, drill holes every 10 inches or so into the termite-infested wood.
+Ans: Dry wood termites can be controlled by drilling and filling holes in painted or varnished wood.
+Drill holes every 10 inches or so into the termite-infested wood.
 Once you reach the nest, you will encounter resistance.
-Then use termiticide to plug the holes.
+Then, use termiticide to plug the holes.
 To finish, fill the holes with putty or a wood patch.

 Q5.
 What is the best chemical to kill termites effectively?